canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 Before beginning, you should ensure that you have the following
 hardware:

-*  MAAS server computer
+*  MAAS server

-   -  Ensure that the MAAS server computer has two network interfaces.
+   -  Ensure that the MAAS server has two network interfaces.
       Ethernet works best for both connections, but a WiFi link for the external link can work in a pinch.